zifeishan/md2pdf-batch/src/guide.md

 - It will make a latex project easy to read:
     - separate templates and contents
     - itemize, emph, headers... expressed in Markdown!
+    - Support natural representation of tables (as in *pandoc*).
-    - future work: easier figures / subfigures, and tables.
+    - future work: easier figures / subfigures.

 - Compatibility to latex:
     - You can use any latex environments in our markdown file.